Kandru/cs2-parachute/README.md

 ### ParachuteModel

 The original parachute model is gone from CS2 since the last update.
 Therefore specify a custom model or live without one.
+Empty for no model.

+### ParachuteSound

+Sound of the parachute itself.
+Must be a name provided via the soundevents_addon.vsndevts file.
+Empty for no sound.

 ### EnableTeamColors